Damsel of Cyprus: Name

-The Damsel of Cyprus is specified in contemporary chronicles and documents as "Isaac's daughter" (filia Isaaci) or the "daughter of the emperor [of Cyprus]" (filia imperatoris [Cypri], fille de l'Empereor de Chypre).
+The Damsel of Cyprus referred to in contemporary chronicles and documents as "Isaac's daughter" (filia Isaaci) or the "daughter of the emperor [of Cyprus]" (filia imperatoris [Cypri], fille de l'Empereor de Chypre).
 The chronicles that record her second marriage do not name her husband either, although his identity can be deduced from the information given.

 Wipertus Rudt de Collenberg suggests that Isaac's daughter may be the domicella (damsel) Beatrice who is listed first among the female beneficiaries of the will of Joan of England, queen of Sicily and fourth wife of Raymond of Toulouse, in 1199.
-She received the large sum of 200 marks, while the other ladies received 140 marks (Alice), 100 (Helysabeth), 60 (Philippa), and 15 (Malekakxa).
+She received 200 marks, while the other ladies received 140 marks (Alice), 100 (Helysabeth), 60 (Philippa), and 15 (Malekakxa).
 She and Alice also inherited two coffers at Verdun and their contents.
 The title domicella (diminutive of lady) implies an unmarried girl of noble birth.
 The name Beatrice would have been appropriate for Isaac's daughter, since both of her maternal great-grandparents bore the name: Beatrice of Saone and the daughter of Count Hugh of Rethel.
 Her great-great-grandmother, the daughter of Constantine I of Armenia, was also named Beatrice.
 The unusual Greek name of the maid Malekakxa suggests she may have been picked up in Cyprus, perhaps in association with the Damsel.

 George Jeffery calls her Maria, without explanation.
 Annette Parks uses Beatrice, provisionally.
 The editors of Matthew Paris call her Bourgogne.